Vacancy for Curator or Assistant Curator

 - To report to Members at the AGM and Committee meetings three to four times a year

-The role profile for the Curator that the trustees are seeking is:
+The role profile for the candidate that the trustees are seeking is

 - Strong interest in the history and heritage of Ashford town and borough.